The T-Rex tab allows you to generate anisotropic layers from the boundaries of unstructured domains. Options are available to chose the type of

 Growth Rate specifies the rate you wish to grow each anisotropic triangle layer as layers deform from the boundary.
 Uncheck the Use Default

-toggle to override this setting with your own rate value.
+toggle to override this setting's default value of 1.2 with your own rate value.

 Push Attributes automatically propagates the domain T-Rex attributes to connectors assigned to a T-Rex Match boundary condition (refer to

 the Boundary Conditions section for more information).
 Specifically, the initial spacing, the number of layers, and